splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

    gcp-metrics
    gcp-logs

-With a Google Cloud Platform (GCP) integration in Splunk Infrastructure Monitoring, you can track your Google Cloud Monitoring (formerly Google Stackdriver) metrics and monitor your GCP services in one place using the navigator in Stackdriver-powered mode and built-in dashboards.
+With a Google Cloud Platform (GCP) integration in Splunk Observability Cloud, you can track your Google Cloud Monitoring metrics and monitor your GCP services in one place using the navigator in Stackdriver-powered mode and built-in dashboards.
+For the list of the GCP services available in Observability Cloud, see :ref:`our supported integrations <gcp-integrations>`.

 To configure a GCP integration with Splunk Infrastructure Monitoring, check the prerequisites and follow the instructions on this document.
 You can also :ref:`use the API <gcp-api>` to connect to GCP.
-To see the list of the GCP services available in Observability Cloud, see :ref:`our supported integrations <gcp-integrations>`.

 .. raw:: html